sim0n00ps/OF-DL/docs/docs/config/custom-filename-formats.md

-﻿---
+---
 sidebar_position: 3
 ---

 # Custom Filename Formats

-In the config.json file you can now specify some custom filename formats that will be used when downloading files.
+In the config.conf file you can now specify some custom filename formats that will be used when downloading files.
 I have had to add 4 new fields to the auth.json file, these are:

 - PaidPostFileNameFormat
 - PostFileNameFormat